MarkMaldaba/PHPSerializationFixer/README.md

 In addition, the tool attempts to handle other bad input it encounteres in a sensible manner, though other use-cases are less well-defined.

-Finally, there is one over-arching principal, which is absolutely key and (thankfully) very easy to write unit tests for:
+Finally, there is one over-arching principal, which is absolutely key:

 * **The tool must not corrupt valid strings.**
   <br>If provided with a valid PHP serialised string, the tool will
-  return the input string, unmodified.
+  return the input string without modification.

 This final point is paramount - it is better that corruption goes unfixed than the tool potentially introduces further corruption!